igilham/kf-backend-test-kata/README.md

 npm ci
 ```

 To build the Typescript code use `npm run build`.
 To run the linter or auto-format the source code, use `npm run lint` and `npm run fmt`, respectively.
+The unit tests can be run with `npm t`.

+The code can be bundled for distribution using `npm run bundle` and run directly with `npm run start`.
+The tool can be started in multiple ways:

+* `npm run bundle && npm run start`. `start` just calls `node bundle/index.js`
+* `npm run build && node dist/index.js`
+* `npx ts-node src/index.js`

 ## Commentary